SwissFederalArchives/sfa-relational2rdf/README.md

-# Siard2Rdf-Ontology
+# Relational2Rdf
-Copy of old Siard2Rdf Repo
+Copy of new rewritten Siard2Rdf Repo

 # Description
 Relational2Rdf is a tool which can convert relational datasources to rdf graphs with the help of llm naming.